pplonski/mail4gpt/README.md

 OpenAPI schema in Swagger UI is available at address: https://api.mail4gpt.com/schema/swagger-ui/.

 ![](/media/configure.gif)

+## Deployment

+The server is deployed with docker-compose.
+All configuration files are attached.
+If you need help with deployment please let us know!

 ## 👩‍💼🐦 Connect with Us on Twitter & Linkedin